PGY2 Pediatric Pharmacy Residency

 The program director will develop an experiential plan at the beginning of the program for each resident.
-The experiential component shall consist of the following core or elective learning experiences.
+The experiential component shall consist of the following core or elective learning experiences (see image below).
 The needs and interests of the resident and the attributes of the residency program will be utilized in the development of the plan.
 Additional elective rotations may be available based on the resident’s interest and skill set.

 A teaching certificate is offered in conjunction with Texas Tech University Health Sciences Center School of Pharmacy.
 Residents will also have the opportunity to interact and precept pharmacy students, lead pharmacy student topic discussions, mentor pharmacy interns, participate in the weekly pharmacy lunch-and-learn educational series, complete a medication use evaluation (MUE), deliver a continuing education presentation, and collaborate on quality improvement projects.

 PGY2 residents will have the opportunity to attend the ASHP Midyear Clinical Meeting and the Pediatric Pharmacy Advocacy Group (PPAG) Annual Meeting.

 Travel support for ASHP Midyear Meeting and PPAG Annual Meeting

 Dedicated workspace with desktop computer and laptop

 Hospital benefits program: medical, dental, vision, prescription, disability, life insurance, 403b plans available

 Program Requirements/Application Process